-While no battles of any importance occurred in Calhoun County, Mississippi, Leon Burgess, in his M.D.L.
-Stevens and Calhoun County, Mississippi offers Stevens’ account of a December skirmish in the north of the county.
+While no battles of importance took place in Calhoun County, Mississippi, Leon Burgess, in his M.D.L.
+Stevens and Calhoun County, Mississippi offers Stevens’ account of a December skirmish in the northwest.
 The original story appeared in The Calhoun County Monitor on June 4, 1903.

 In December, 1862, Gen. Grant’s army pressed back the Confederate army from Holly Springs to Coffeeville where after a sharp engagement Grant fell back to Water Valley, threw out a strong cordon of cavalry and encamped for the winter.

 About Christmas a strong company of Kansas Jayhawkers invaded Calhoun County north of Schoona River, spending their fury in and about the village of Banner.
 They captured the few horses and mules remaining in the county, robbed every chicken roost and hen nest, stole turkeys, geese and ducks, and now and then they took a fat hog.
 In their rounds they confiscated a barrel of moonshine whiskey near the big rock at the head of Cowpen Creek.
 They drank freely, filled their canteens and came to Banner, where they took and destroyed everything in sight.
 In the afternoon they set out for Water Valley.
 Each marauder had his canteen full of “wild cat” and, tied in front and behind his saddle, a good lot of turkeys, geese, ducks and chickens, and a haversack full of eggs.
 They left Banner yelling like a mob of Hottentots, all full of wild cat whiskey; more than a hundred strong, the Federals insulted every old man they met and drove women and children from their homes.